The day that never ended

 11*3*2020

-God still hasn’t revealed any plans yet; only unending twilight.
+God still hasn’t revealed any plans yet, only unending twilight.
 As the judgments commenced Tuesday, there were plenty of people in D.C. who believed that everything was going to be all right.
 Among Democrats there was a dance between the crouched trauma of 2016 and giddy anticipation that this might be the series finale of the Trump show.
 The president’s team was publicly confident, even as Trump himself seemed to betray a moment of reflection in the late morning, while visiting his campaign headquarters across the Potomac River in Arlington, Va.

 “Winning is easy,” Trump said, sounding tired after a fierce rally blitz in the final 72 hours.
 “Losing is never easy.
 Not for me, it’s not.”